Business is booming. You’ve acquired a firm grasp on the marketplace that your company resides in and are looking to take advantage of it.

 It’s almost as important to know who you’ll be competing against as it is to know what you’ll be competing for.

-You might think that the competition has an advantage for you because they’re already in your desired market.
+You might think the competition has an advantage for you because they’re already in your desired market.
 However, look at it this way: they have no idea that you’re considering moving into the market they’re in.

 That gives your company an advantage to attack them with the element of surprise!